ValveSoftware/steam-runtime/doc/goals.md

 In particular we don't want to spend time debugging conflicts between the Steam Runtime's idea of what should be in libpcre.so.3 and libcurl.so.4, and the host system's.

+#### Avoiding incompatibilities between libraries

+Games can break when libraries claim to be compatible (by having the same ELF `DT_SONAME`) but are in fact not compatible, for example:

+- libcurl.so.4 linked to libssl 1.0 is not completely compatible with libcurl.so.4 linked to libssl 1.1

+- The history of libcurl.so.4 in Debian/Ubuntu has involved two incompatible sets of versioned symbols, due to some decisions made in 2005 and 2007 that, with hindsight, were less wise than they appeared at the time

+- Various libraries can be compiled with or without particular features and dependencies; if the version in the Steam Runtime has a feature, and the host system version is newer but does not have that feature, then games cannot rely on the feature

+- In the worst-case, compiling a library without a particular feature or dependency can result in symbols disappearing from its ABI, resulting in games that reference those symbols crashing

+- There is a fairly subtle interaction between libdbus, libdbusmenu-gtk, libdbusmenu-glib and Ubuntu's patched GTK 2 that has resulted in these libraries being forced to be taken from the Steam Runtime, to avoid breaking the Unity dock

+If we always take these libraries from the runtime, then incompatible changes on the host system don't affect us.

 ### Games that inappropriately bundle libraries work anyway